-Whether you’re on your way to work or on a tradeshow floor, the Meltwater iPhone & Android apps keep you up to date on breaking news stories around your brand and industry.
+Whether you’re on your way to work or on a tradeshow floor, the Meltwater iPhone & Android apps with our Meltwater Media Monitoring capabilities keep you up to date on breaking news stories around your brand and industry.

 Unfortunately, stories often break outside of office hours.
 Stay on top of important news and social media posts with instant notifications.
 If you deem the news important, easily share it with the appropriate colleagues via text, email or WhatsApp.

 Unlike a general news app, a media monitoring app will

 - Alert you to both news and social media stories that are relevant to your brand

 Annabel O’Keeffe, Strategic Marketing & Channel Development Manager at Focus Ireland tells us:

 “Meltwater’s mobile app is my favourite feature of the platform – in fact, it’s my favourite app that I have on my phone.
 I get alerts straight to my phone, on-the-go.
 I can then tap into the app in one click and determine whether press hits are worth looking into further”.

 PR Tool #3: Join.me or Skype for virtual meetings